OfficeDev/office-js-docs-pr/docs/includes/mac-cache-folders.md

 ### Use the personality menu to clear the cache

 You can clear the cache by using the personality menu of any task pane add-in.
-However, try the [manual option](#clear-the-cache-manually) if you're using Outlook because the personality menu isn't supported in Outlook add-ins.
+However, because the personality menu isn't supported in Outlook add-ins, you can try the option to [clear the cache manually](#clear-the-cache-manually) if you're using Outlook.

 - Choose the personality menu.
 Then choose **Clear Web Cache**.
     > [!NOTE]